juliamajkowski/JuliaMajkowskiIT1025/Lab3/readme.md

 One certificate program offered at TriC is the Post-Degree certificate in programming and development.
 This certificate demonstrates the ability to operate in a diverse environment, explain and implement technologies impacted by ethical and legal issues, plan, organize and prioritize to meet deadlines, and apply various programming knowledge.

 ### Co-ops/Internships
 To become co-op ready you must be a TriC student, complete 12 hous of course work with 2 courses being related to your major field and have a GPA of 2.75 or higher.
-The benefits of a co-op are the real world experience gained, the hands-on learning
+The benefits of a co-op are the real world experience gained, the hands-on learning and being paid while still getting credit as if you took a course.

+### Industry Associations and Student Organizations
+The purpose of the ACM-W is to support, celebrate and advocate for the full engagement of women in computing.
+They provide a wide range of programs and services to advance the technical contributions of women in computing.
+Membership would be beneficial because you gain acccess to the diferent types of research being conducted and create contacts with the researchers that are conducting it.
+You also will be inform about educational and jo opportunities avaiable to you.

+# Summary